 Muscles: Researchers (Duke University) have grown muscle fibers that twitch and respond to electrical stimuli.
 The muscle cells were grown from pluripotent stem cells or cells taken from a biopsy.

 Brains: Scientists (University of California) are taking stem cells from children’s milk teeth and reprogramming them into neurons.
 These organoids resemble brains in the early embryonic stage.
 They did this to study genetic mutations in the brain.

-What else have we missed here? let us know more on the comment below.
+What else have we missed here?
+Let us know more about the comment below.
 We will keep updating this post when we learn about more fascinating discoveries in the field of Biotechnology.